 Household Hazardous Waste - Any leftover household product that is labeled toxic, poison, corrosive, flammable, combustible, or irritant and that you want to discard but which should not be put in the trash.
 This can include certain cleaning supplies, automotive products, household batteries, paint products, pesticides, other household chemicals, and electronic products (TVs, computers, etc.).

 Intentional Ingestion - Knowingly and purposely swallowing something.
-In the context of waste pharmaceuticals, this is typically the intentional ingestion of medicines scavenged from someone else's trash for the purpose of getting high.
+In the context of waste pharmaceuticals, this is typically the intentional ingestion of medicines scavenged from someone else's trash for the purpose of becoming intoxicated.

 Land Application - The practice of placing certain organic materials on land to condition (improve) the soil and/or fertilize crops or vegetation.